 - If you’ve been burnt due to an acid or a chemical burn, then you should immediately dial 999

 You might be wondering if it’s normal for a scalp to burn when bleaching your hair, and the answer is complex.
 The NHS identified that the hair dying process, especially bleaching, could cause mild irritation to the scalp.
 This reaction is primarily related to a chemical within the bleach that is called paraphenylenediamine (PPD).
 Some people may experience mild irritations to bleach (such as redness) that isn’t life-threatening or considered a negligent act.
 However, some people could experience extremely severe reactions to bleach that could be a concerning issue.
 If that is the case and a serious reaction occurs, then the hairdresser should wash the bleach out immediately and respond to the reaction quickly.
-However, if they fail to react appropriately and effectively, then you could be left with a burnt scalp and hair damage.
+However, if they fail to react appropriately and effectively, then you could be left with a burn and hair damage.

 Bleach could inflict onto the customer a variety of damages, and the recovery process could include lengthy periods of medical treatment.
 In the moments where another party such as a hairdresser is at fault, then you might be wondering if you could make a claim?
 If you have experienced a burnt scalp due to bleach, the injuries it could inflict might have a serious effect on your health and well-being.
 Not only could a burnt scalp cause physical injury, but it could affect your psychological well-being.
 An injury of this nature has the possibility to impose on your day to day life, as you may experience anxiety and insecurity.
 In drastic cases, a severe burn injury may require treatment or correctional surgery to redeem the damages inflicted.
 If that is the case, then you could have grounds to make a hairdresser injury compensation claim.